Explore the Field of Education

 • Special education advocate: $50,000

-Salary and job projections come from national averages in the Bureau of Labor Statistics and other sources, including Glassdoor, Indeed, and industry-specific posts and publications.
-The data is meant to provide you with an idea of career options and salary ranges, not as a guarantee of obtaining these positions after graduation.
-These represent national averages and may vary by source and time frame collected.
+Salary and job projections are based on national averages from the Bureau of Labor Statistics and other credible sources.
+The data provides career options and salary ranges but does not guarantee obtaining these positions after graduation.
+These represent national averages and may vary depending on the source and time frame of collection.
 Actual salaries vary by region.
-Some jobs may require additional training or graduate education.
+Some jobs may require additional training or a graduate education.

 A classroom with a teacher and students.